 architect - designer (1949)

-Self-taught genius, the man who ultimately created the French design (before him there were big names in this sector), has said of himself and of his training: "...
-My father was an inventor, drawing air and the only legacy that he left me was not a large sum of money, as is usually the case with aviation - for me it was the opposite - but it left me the idea that one of the most beautiful crafts you can do is a creative job.
-With the creation you can make a soul searching and work on themselves.
-And creating aircraft, taught me precious things: to fly a plane create it, but do not drop must be rigorous. "
+Brilliant self-taught, he creates French design (before him there are no big names in the sector), he said about himself and his training: "my father was an inventor, he designed airplanes and the only legacy he left me was not a large sum of money, as is generally the case with aviation - for me it was the opposite - but it left me with the idea that one of the most beautiful jobs you can do is a creative job.
+With creation you can make a inner research and working on oneself.
+And by creating airplanes, he taught me some precious things: to make a plane fly you have to create it, but to keep it from falling you have to be rigorous".

 He has won important awards such as the Grand Prix National de la Création Industrielle (1988) and the Honor Award of the American Institute of Architetcts in 1992, the Paramount Hotel in New York.
 He holds an important educational activity.

 In 2000, redraws the entire collection of Emeco, the American company considered an American classic, which produces the legendary Navy chair, the hand-finished aluminum chair designed for the U.S. Navy that is found in Hollywood movies, in bars in New York, in the villas of Frank Gehry.